davidtjones/diffp/README.md

 To generate new sample images:
 `python run.py gan -g -d DIRECTORY -s NUM_SAMPLES`

-To classify a group of directory of sample images:
+To classify a directory of sample images:
 `python run.py expert -c -d DIRECTORY`

-This will produce a csv with predictions
+This will produce two csv files, one is the dataset used and another with the predictions for that dataset.

 ## Notes/To do/Future work